05 Feb 2019

 Therefore, this infographic will show you five ways to recognize Fake News.
 Hopefully this allows you to form your own opinion on matters of the day, and not be lead astray by false reporting.

-Special thanks for the support to Professor Dr. Klaus Kamps, Andreas Schumacher and Oliver Kube, Amy Petterson and Sophie-Mae Bolger.
+Special thanks for the support to Professor Dr. Klaus Kamps, Andreas Schumacher and Oliver Kube, Amy Pateman and Sophie-Mae Bolger.